flickr-downloadr/github-webhook/README.md

 github-webhook
 ==============

-A GitHub webhook that will merge the branch with the CI-built installers back into the master branch on flickr-downloadr.github.io
+A GitHub webhook that will merge the branch with the CI-built installers back into the main branch on flickr-downloadr.github.io

 Run this command to debug this locally: